What Is Dwell Time in SEO? 7 Tips to Maximise Dwell Time for Ecommerce

 Seeing a Video or being able to zoom into an image is a 3-dimensional experience that can massively impact how shoppers interact with your Online Store.

-Visuals and videos add to the user experience.
+Visuals and videos add to the user experience as they help with the overall aesthetics.
+Making your site visually appealing matters.
 The best way to promote your store is to leverage the power of videos.
 Videos help you gain quick exposure.

 When you use images and videos, it’s easier to create an emotional connection with shoppers.